Eddie Murphy Deletes His Twitter Account After ‘Coming To America 2’ Movie Leak

 Da Blast Radio shared Toni Higgins Smith‘s photo and wrote: “Say It Isn’t so! #ComingToAmerica2?
 We got to be there to see this…”

 As seen in the top photo above, Eddie was photographed during the premiere of Bowfinger in Los Angeles, as his former wife Nicole looked at Murphy on Tuesday, August 10, 1999, in Universal City, California.
-In the meantime, as Murphy’s fans wonder about the Coming to America sequel, as reported by Mercury News, Murphy is also winning attention and praise for his dramatic role as Henry Church in Mr. Church.
+In the meantime, as Murphy’s fans wonder about the Coming to America sequel, as reported by the Mercury News, Murphy is also winning attention and praise for his dramatic role as Henry Church in Mr. Church.
 Murphy took on a role in that film that featured him starring as a cook for single mother Marie Brody, along with her 10-year-old daughter, Charlotte.

 [Featured Image by Rene Macura/AP Images]